Thalidomide and lenalidomide

 - You have a change in your menstrual bleeding.

 - You have sex without using two forms of effective birth control.

 - You have unprotected sex with a man who takes these medicines.

-In some cases, your provider can prescribe emergency contraception (also called the morning after pill) to prevent pregnancy.
 If you get pregnant while taking thalidomide or lenalidomide, your provider must alert the company that makes the medicine and the Food and Drug Administration (also called FDA).
 The FDA is a government agency that checks the safety of medicine and food in this country.

 Are there programs to help prevent birth defects from these medicines?

 Yes.
 Because these medicines can be so harmful to a developing baby, both women and men must register with the THALOMID REMS™ program or the REVLIMID REMS™ program before they can take them.
 These programs are approved by the FDA.

 Only doctors and pharmacists who are registered in these program can prescribe and give these medicines to their patients.
 Both men and women who take these medicines must agree to follow strict rules to help prevent pregnant women and women who may become pregnant from having contact with these medicines.

 Women taking these medicines must agree use two different forms of effective birth control and take regular pregnancy tests.
 They also must agree not to get pregnant: